-- The availability of the X-DF engine is based on the ability to change to diesel mode while running on gas fuel - An active gas trip will block transfer from diesel mode to gas and fuel sharing mode - A shutdown or emergency stop will cause an engine starting interlock in the ECS - If the engine has been stopped while using gas fuel with emergency shutdown or non-cancellable shutdown (i.e. before re-starting the engine in diesel mode) it is necessary to perform the exhaust gas ventilation sequence by the use of the auxiliary blowers.
-Due to the system design, the auxiliary blowers are divided from the piston underside with a system border including flaps allowing only flow from the fresh air side.
-As a result, the area where the auxiliary blowers are installed is therefore not required to be classified as an area containing a gas fuel source (as defined in IGF code 13.3.3).
-Consequently, the auxiliary blowers are not required to be of the non-sparking type for X-DF engines without iCER.
+- At any time of gas mode, the X-DF engine is able to change to diesel mode . - An active gas trip blocks transfer from diesel mode to gas mode and fuel sharing mode. - A shutdown or emergency stop causes an engine starting interlock in the ECS. - If the engine is stopped while using gas fuel with emergency shutdown or non-cancellable shutdown (i.e. before re-starting the engine in diesel mode), it is necessary to perform the exhaust gas ventilation sequence using the auxiliary blowers.
+Due to the system design, the auxiliary blowers are divided from the piston underside with a system border, including flaps allowing only flow from the fresh air side.
+Therefore, the area where the auxiliary blowers are installed does not need to be classified as an area containing a gas fuel source (as defined in IGF code 13.3.3).
+Consequently, the auxiliary blowers for the X-DF engines without iCER do not need to be of non-sparking type.
+For the X-DF2.0 technology engines, which include the iCER, the auxiliary blowers must be of the page sparking type.

-For the X-DF2.0 technology engines, which include the iCER, the auxiliary blowers must be of the non-sparking type, as per the definition of the international codes.
+non-sparking type, as per the definition of the international codes.
 Upon prior acceptance of the responsible flag state and/or classification society, the use of standard auxiliary blowers is acceptable.

-- All engine control panels will be equipped with an emergency gas trip button - The engine starts in diesel mode only - Gas and fuel sharing mode can only be used when the engine is operating in ahead direction - Reversing of the engine can only be done in diesel mode - In case of a PCS failure, the engine can only be controlled from the Local Display Units (LDUs).
+- All engine control panels are equipped with an emergency gas trip button. - The engine starts in diesel mode only. - Gas mode and fuel sharing mode can only be used when the engine is operating in ahead direction. - Reversing of the engine can only be done in diesel mode. - In case of PCS failure, the engine can only be controlled from the Local Display Units (LDUs).
 Engine operation is only available in diesel mode.